PaulKinlan/paul.kinlan.me/content/2023-01-23-the-local-only-web.md

 - file-system
 ---

 I was very happy to do a keynote session for the Tokyo and New York Google Developer Groups.
-I love doing talks that are centred around "The web in 202x" and these where no different.
+I love doing talks that are centred around "The web in 202x" and these were no different.

 The New York keynote was a little different to the event in Tokyo because I had an extra 15 minutes to talk, and I like talking.
 One area that I got to spend more time on was using talking about areas that I am personally excited in 2023 and beyond.